-Trend analysis for a selection of sites (chosen for their geographical coverage) that have been monitoring for the past 5 years is provided in Figure 4.8.
-All sites show a statistically highly significant decreasing trend with the exception of Auchencorth Moss.
+Trend analysis for a selection of urban traffic sites (chosen for their geographical coverage) that have been monitoring for the past 5 years is provided in Figure 4.8.
+As can be seen, all nine sites are very similar with slight decreasing trends at varying statistical significance.
+This is relatively consistent with the 10-year analysis carried out in Figure 4.7.